The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Results

-To gain better insight into how the properties of the test differ according to grade, we compare the IRT models for each of the grades in terms of difficulty and discrimination indices.
-The grade specific Item Response Theory models parameters are provided in Table \ref{tab:IRT_parameters}.
-Fig.~\ref{fig:IRT_ICC} shows the Item Characteristic Curves (ICCs), Fig.~\ref{fig:IRT_IIC} the Item Information Curves (IICs) and Fig.~\ref{fig:IRT_TIF} the Test Information Functions and Standard Error of Measurements (TIFs).
-The average item discrimination for all tests is in the upper-moderate range with the minimum value in the upper-low range, and the maximum value in the very high range.
-While the distribution in item discrimination does not differ significantly according to grade (one-way ANOVA $F(3)=0.77$, $p=0.51$), the distribution of item difficulties does ($F(3)=7.52$, $p=0.00015$).
-Indeed, on average, the results would appear to indicate that the cCTt is easier the older the students are, and can be considered as medium-high for grade 3 students, medium-low for grade 4 students, and easy for students in grades 5-6.
-Dunn's test for multiple comparisons with Benjamini-Hochberg p-value corrections is used to determine between which groups these differences are significant, all the while accounting for the minimum effect size required to meet a statistical power of 0.8.
-The test indicates that the differences are significant between grades 3 and 5 ($\Delta=1.35$, $p=0.0007$, $D=1.22$), and 3 and 6 ($\Delta=1.33$, $p=0.0007$, $D=1.15$).
-This is confirmed by the Test Information Function, which indicates that the cCTt provides the most information for medium ability students in grades 3, while it provides more information for medium-low ability students in grades 4-6.
+Item discrimination does not differ significantly according to grade (one-way ANOVA $F(3)=0.77$, $p=.51$) and can be described as follows: \begin{itemize} \item The average item discrimination for all grades is in the upper-moderate range with. \item The minimum item discrimination value is in the upper-low range for all grades. \item The maximum item discrimination value in the very high range. \end{itemize}

+On the other hand, the distribution of item difficulties does differ significantly according to grade ($F(3)=7.52$, $p=.00015$). {On average, the results in terms of item difficulty appear to indicate that the cCTt is easier for older students.
+More specifically the cCTt can be considered of medium-high difficulty for grade 3 students, medium-low difficulty for grade 4 students, and easy for students in grades 5-6.} We therefore use Dunn's test for multiple comparisons with Benjamini-Hochberg p-value corrections to determine which of these differences are significant and account for the minimum effect size required to meet a statistical power of $.8$.
+The test indicates that the differences are significant between grades 3 and 5 ($\Delta=1.35$, $p=.0007$, $D=1.22$), and 3 and 6 ($\Delta=1.33$, $p=.0007$, $D=1.15$).
+This is confirmed by the Test Information Function, which indicates that the cCTt provides the most information for medium ability students in grades 3, while it provides more information for medium-low ability students in grades 4-6. \\

 A more in depth look into the grade-specific Wright Maps on the 2PL models (see Fig. \ref{fig:WrightMap}) indicates that for grades 3-4 the items are aligned with the ability of the majority of the candidates, while in grades 5-6 the items are aligned with the ability of a smaller proportion of students, an in particular those who are at the lower end of the logit scale.